redmop/sanoid/README.md

 + --compress <compression type>

-	Currently accepts gzip, pigz, lzo, bzip2, pbzip2, lbzip2, lzip, plzip, xz, pxz, pixz. lzo is fast and light on the processsor and is the default, if available. pigz is fast and heavy on the processor.  bzip2, pbzip2, lbzip2, lzip, plzip, xz, pxz, and pixz should only be used on very low bandwidth connections.
+	Currently accepts gzip and lzo. lzo is fast and light on the processsor and is the default.
 If the selected compression method is unavailable on the source and destination, no compression will be used.

 + --source-bwlimit <limit t|g|m|k>